 Alongside her work in magnetics, Alexy is also the Director of Technology at The Institute for Digital Archaeology (www.digitalarchaeology.org.uk), an organization dedicated to finding innovative technology-driven options for the documentation and preservation of heritage material.
 Alexy’s work is particularly focused on the application of 3D printing and machining technologies to the restoration or replication of damaged or destroyed archaeological structures and artefacts.

-Alexy is Magdalen’s Access Fellow and has a special interest in helping potential applicants and their teachers learn more about the College.
+Alexy is Magdalen’s Widening Participation Fellow and has a special interest in helping potential applicants and their teachers learn more about the College.
 In connection with her work in physics, engineering, and archaeology, she runs an educational programme which works to bring to life the important relationships between the sciences, the arts, and the humanities.

 Undergraduate Physics and Engineering Science courses in electromagnetism, circuit theory and electronics, solid state devices, optical and electronic communications, electrical machines, and control theory.

 Dr Karenowska’s main research interests lie in magnetics.
 In particular, she works on the study of fundamental and applied aspects of magnon dynamics.
 Magnons are the quanta of magnetic excitations known as spin-waves: microwave-frequency magnetic oscillations which can propagate over macroscopic distances through certain magnetic materials.

 The dynamic properties of magnon systems are both rich and unusual; studying them experimentally not only offers important insight into the nuts and bolts of nanoscale magnetic physics, but provides a valuable route to improving our wider understanding of general wave and quasi-particle dynamics.

 Magnon systems potentially provide the basis for novel types of magnetic information processing technology with exciting new functionalities.